Cyclone Nisarga: Please stay indoors for 2 days, Uddhav urges people in coastal areas

 He also asked people not to take cover under makeshift or dilapidated structures.
 Safe distance should be maintained from gas cylinder or pipeline if there is a leakage, he said.

 "We are already fighting the novel coronavirus.
 Now nature too is testing us.
-But we will face the situation with full strength and come out of it safely," the chief minister assured.
+But we will face the situation with full strength and come out of it safely," the Chief Minister assured.

 Cyclone Nisarga': Mumbai Police restricts movement of people near beaches